developresearch/developresearch.github.io/_drafts/2020-01-27-using-the-nsf-awards-api.md

 related: true

 ---
-The [NSF Awards API](https://www.research.gov/common/webapi/awardapisearch-v1.htm) provides easy programmatic access to public grant records, which can be helpful in various scenarios.
+The [NSF Awards API](https://www.research.gov/common/webapi/awardapisearch-v1.htm) provides easy programmatic access to the agency's public grant records, which can be helpful in various scenarios.